 Income-based Jobseeker's Allowance or income-related Employment and Support Allowance are paid where you have not paid or been credited enough National Insurance contributions.
-If you are getting these income-based benefits, we will automatically pay you the maximum entitlement to any tax credits you can claim.
+If you are receiving an income-based benefit, we will automatically pay you the maximum entitlement to tax credits you can claim.

-If you incorrectly tell us that you're getting an income-based benefit, when you are in fact getting a contribution-based benefit, you may be overpaid and will have to pay it back.
+If you incorrectly tell us that you are getting an income-based benefit, when you are in fact getting a contribution-based benefit, you may be overpaid and will have to pay it back.

 Ben and Claire are getting tax credits.
-Claire earned £16,000 last year and works full-time.
-Ben earned £10,000 last year and works part-time.
+Claire earned £16,000 last year and is in full-time employment.
+Ben earned £10,000 last year and is in part-time employment.
 In June, Ben loses his job and claims Jobseeker's Allowance.
-As he has paid enough contributions during the relevant period, he qualifies for contributionbased Jobseeker's Allowance.
-Ben and Claire incorrectly tell us that Ben is getting income-based Jobseeker's Allowance.
+As he has paid enough contributions during the relevant period, he qualifies for contribution-based Jobseeker's Allowance.
+Ben and Claire incorrectly tell us that Ben is receiving income-based Jobseeker's Allowance.
 Because of this, we pay them the maximum entitlement.